australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

-Another way of incorporating place was to see where some of the vanished lakes would have existed in relation to modern-day Perth, then turning the latitude and longitude values into Hertz via Adobe Audition\'s tone tool.
+Another way of incorporating place was to see where some of the vanished lakes would have existed in relation to modern-day Perth, then turning the latitude and longitude values into Hertz via Adobe Audition's tone tool.
 To locate the wetlands, I turned to an interactive map of the Perth CBD called Gnarla Boodja Mili Mili (Figure 3), made to map Noongar places of significance in relation to current-day Perth.
 For the